0xseljarida/Inception/NOTES.md

 | **A registry** | somewhere to publish and download them |
 | **A daemon** | a background service doing the kernel work for you |
 | **A CLI** | `docker run` instead of a page of manual setup |

-**That's the reason "works on my machine" stopped being an excuse.**

 > **In short:** containers are a Linux feature.
 Docker is a very good tool for using it.